Vanni Sartini: Vancouver Whitecaps FC

+Halifax Wanderers FC

+On 10 December 2025, Sartini was appointed as both head coach and general manager of Canadian Premier League side Halifax Wanderers FC.

 Manager profile

 "We had a game in two days.
 If I step into the locker room and act like I’m the boss, everyone’s going to say, 'Who the f**k are you?'
 So, I called a group of players, the leaders, who are respected, and asked them: 'Tell me, what is the situation?
 Tell me.'
 I wanted them to know that we’re all on the same page.
 The players are the leaders."

 — Vanni Sartini, breaking down his approach to team talk in the wake of his first game in charge of Vancouver Whitecaps FC in August 2021.

 During his coaching stint at Vancouver Whitecaps FC, Sartini mainly used a 3–4–1–2 formation, with an organised system based on zonal marking, high pressing and a quick and direct style of play, which allowed his team to break through the middle of the field and create chances via counter-attacks.

 He named fellow Italian coach Renzo Ulivieri as his biggest influence: the two worked together at the Italian Football Federation's Technical Center from 2010 to 2016.
 When asked to elaborate on Ulivieri's impact on him, Sartini stated that he taught him how to analyse the opponent's tactics meticulously, saying quote, "What I learned from him is the desire to go deep into detail, try to challenge yourself every time and to find the new ways, new ideas.
 This desire to know everything."

-The Italian has also gained notoriety for his eccentric personality, his enthusiastic interactions with the fan-base and his man management skills, showing respect for the most experienced players in the locker room while often giving motivational speeches to encourage the whole team.
+The Italian has also gained notoriety for his eccentric personality, his enthusiastic interactions with the fan-base and his man management skills, showing respect for the experienced players in the locker room while often giving motivational speeches to encourage the whole team.